-22 September Widerøe's Flyveselskap's Waco UIC4 Cabin, LN-ABE (3831) made a charter flight from Oslo/Ingerstrand to the lake Tyinsjøen with two Spanish tourists.
-They had arrived by car from Spain, and they wanted to see Norway as
+22 September Widerøe's Flyveselskap's Waco UIC4 Cabin, LN-ABE (3831) made a charter flight from Oslo/Ingerstrand to the

 29 September Last departure of an aircraft on the air service Oslo - Gothenburg - Copenhagen.
 On 1 October the aircraft (the air service from Oslo to Bergen.